 Are there any fees involved?

 Every investment company offering ISA charges an annual service fee as a percentage based on the total value of your portfolio.
 In addition to this fee, you will face stock and ETF trading commissions.
-You must make a simulation to know how much you expect to trade and the instruments used for that purpose.
+You must simulate how much you expect to trade and the instruments used for that purpose.

 You may find a provider with a relatively cheap annual service fee, but that fee loss may be compensated by higher commissions (share/ETFs dealing) or by making money off selling you other services.

-As a side note, you are most likely to not pay a service fee on junior accounts, on exchange-traded investments held in an Investment Account, or on the cash you hold.
+As a side note, you are most likely not to pay a service fee on junior accounts, exchange-traded investments held in an Investment Account, or cash you hold.
 Always check this information beforehand with your provider!

 Yes!
 If the provider goes bankrupt, you are protected under the Financial Services Compensation Scheme (FSCS).
 This protects your savings up to £85,000 per person, per institution.